danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 My own first attempt at addressing this has been to slow down on purpose before the code generation phase — adding an explicit planning and reasoning phase as a safety layer when working with AI, which I've written about in [Slowing Down AI on Purpose](../slowing-down-ai-on-purpose).

-If the speed of coding is outpacing our ability to fully absorb and stand behind what we ship, then we need practices that help teams stay responsibly fast.
-What matters now is whether our tools, workflows, and expectations evolve alongside human cognitive abilities, rather than assuming speed alone is progress.
-This would allow us to harness AI's velocity without sacrificing reliability and comprehension.
+Given the speed of coding is outpacing our ability to fully absorb and stand behind what we ship, we need practices to help teams stay responsibly fast.
+Workflows and expectations need to evolve alongside human cognitive abilities, rather than assuming speed alone is progress.
+This will allow us to harness AI's velocity without sacrificing reliability and comprehension, and hopefully avoid unintentional damage!

 ## TODO
 * subtlety about F1 fuel optimization: https://las-motorsport.com/f1/blog/what-kind-of-fuel-do-f1-cars-use/17211/